-Domestic violence and abuse includes any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality.
+Domestic violence and abuse include any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are or have been, intimate partners or family members regardless of gender or sexuality.
 It also includes so called 'honour' -based violence, female genital mutilation and forced marriage.

 Coercive or controlling behaviour is a core part of domestic violence.
-Coercive behaviour can include:
+Coercive behaviour may include:

-- acts of assault, threats, humiliation and intimidation - harming, punishing, or frightening the person - isolating the person from sources of support - exploitation of resources or money - preventing the person from escaping abuse - regulating everyday behaviour.
+- Acts of assault, threats, humiliation and intimidation - Harming, punishing, or frightening the person - Isolating the person from sources of support - Exploitation of resources or money - Preventing the person from escaping abuse - Regulating everyday behaviour

-Possible indicators of domestic violence or abuse
+Possible indicators of domestic violence or abuse: